vivekcpu/Community-Hero/README.md

 ## 📄 License

 This project is provided as-is for educational and community-benefit purposes.
-Add a `LICENSE` file to formally define usage terms.

 ---

 <p align="center">Made with ❤️ for stronger, more responsive communities — powered by Google AI Studio & Gemini.</p>